European Interreligious Forum For Religious Freedom

 Karan Singh is President of the Sikh Foundation, Switzerland.
 Under his direction, the Sikh Foundation built the first gurdwara («gateway to the Guru») in Europe, a Sikh temple, made in the traditional manner.
 He has been involved in religious interfaith dialog for peace on a long term basis.

-Aldo Natale Terrin is teacher of History of Religions and Cultural Anthropology at Urbino University, and teacher of Science of Religions at the Pastoral Liturgy Institute of S. Giustina, Padova.
-He is a Catholic priest considered as one of the top experts on new religions in Europe, with reputation of being very impartial in his findings and conclusions, and up-to-date on religious issues.
+Aldo Natale Terrin was teacher of History of Religions and Cultural Anthropology at Urbino University, and teacher of Science of Religions at the Pastoral Liturgy Institute of S. Giustina, Padova.
+He was a Catholic priest considered as one of the top experts on new religions in Europe, with reputation of being very impartial in his findings and conclusions, and up-to-date on religious issues.
 He wrote lot of articles and books on the subject of religion, and articles about the ongoing process of “secularization” in Europe.
+Father Terrin passed away on January 9, 2024, after a life of dedication to faith and freedom matters.
+He was part of EIFRF since day 1.

 Ranjit Singh